-3.21 To Test the Lamp Voltage and Precision
+3.20.
+To Test the Lamp Voltage and Precision

-A diagnostic lamp test is provided in the Lmp submenu of the service (Svc) menu.
+A diagnostic lamp test is provided in the Lmp submenu of the main menu.
 Before the lamp test begins, "Pump On or Off?" is displayed.
-Turning the pump off during the lamp test is recommended because it eliminates any noise related to the air flow in order to better focus the test on the lamp stability.
-Comparing the results from testing with the pump off and with the pump on can help determine the source of noise.
+Turning the pump off during the lamp test is recommended because it eliminates any noise associated with air flow in order to better focus the test on the lamp stability.
+Comparing the results from testing with the pump off and with the pump on can help determine the source of noise and whether to clean the instrument or possibly replace the lamp.
 If the noise is greater with the pump on, this is a good indication that the flow path needs to be cleaned and the ozone scrubber replaced.

-During the lamp test, the instrument measures "effective" ozone concentrations in the two detection cells without switching the solenoid valve on and off.
-These are electronic zeros and should after a few readings settle down to \pm a few ppbv.
-If either of the values are outside the range -9 to +9, the instrument may not be operating correctly.
-The display also gives a standard deviation of the electronic zeros.
-For best results, the standard deviations should be not greater than ± 2.5 .
+During the lamp test, the instrument measures the "effective" ozone concentration in the detection cell without switching the solenoid valve on and off.
+This is an electronic zero and should after a few readings settle down to \pm a few ppbv.
+If this value is outside the range -9 to +9, the instrument may not be operating correctly.
+The display also gives a standard deviation of the electronic zero.
+For best results, the standard deviation should be not greater than ± 2.5 .
 Note that because less averaging is involved, this is not equal to the overall precision of the instrument; it is a diagnostic test of lamp fluctuations.
-The lamp test also measures and outputs the voltage levels of detector A and detector B.
+The lamp test also measures and outputs the voltage level of the detector.

-For best performance both voltages should be in the range 0.7-2.0 volts.
-For detector voltages less than about 0.7 volts, the data may be noisy due to insufficient light intensity to make precise measurements.
+For best performance the voltage should be in the range 0.7-2.0 volts.
+For a detector voltage less than about 0.7 volts, the data may be noisy due to insufficient light intensity to make precise measurements.
 If the voltage is zero, the lamp is not ignited and may have burned out.
 For voltages above 2.5 volts, the A/D converter is saturated and the measured ozone value will always be zero.
 This could happen if the instrument is very hot so that the lamp output is too bright.

-To exit the Lmp test mode, hold in the Select switch and release to return to the Svc submenu.
+To exit the Lmp test mode, hold in the Select switch and release to return to the Main Menu.